doubleangels/NextDNSManager/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project.
+about: Suggest an idea for this project. **Make sure you read the [FAQ's](https://github.com/doubleangels/NextDNSManager/blob/main/FAQ.md) first or your issue may be closed.**
-title: "[Replace with a descriptive title]"
+title: "[Replace with a descriptive title.]"
 labels: "type: feature request"
 assignees: "doubleangels"
 ---